Gut feel is not a recruitment strategy. Yet, many organizations still rely on it to recruit their salespeople.

 Lastly, don’t forget to validate what candidates tell you.
 As the saying goes, salespeople do their best selling at the interview!

 Do you have a plan for when a new recruit joins you?
 How do you contribute to their success in the first 90 days?
 Not having an onboarding process can be just as damaging as hiring the wrong person.

 “Giving new hires the keys and saying: ‘You’re a salesperson now.
 If you don’t hit your targets in 90 days, you’re gone.
-Good luck.’—that’s setting them up for failure,” says Paul.
+Good luck.’—that’s setting them up for failure,” says Craig.
 “Instead, look at how you can set them up to succeed.
 That’s what a good leader and a good manager would do.”

 Evaluate your sales force the right way, for the right reasons, and at the right time.
 We remove the guesswork and answer these 4 critical questions you want to know: